 Varieties on the farm are Yellow Catucai (2SL and 24137), Yellow Catuai, Red Catuai, Yellow Bourbon, Red Bourbon, Robi, Yellow Icatu, Mundo Novo, Arara and Topazio.
-The chosen coffee in 19/20 season is all from the high altitude Yellow Bourbon plot.
+The chosen coffee for 20/21 season include Arara and Catuai Naturals.

 The production techniques that are used come from decades of experience in the field and from continous agronomist, advice.
 They include the latest information from the research centres and universities.
 Fermentation techniques are applied based on farmplot, terroir and variety.
 Experimenting is done to find new processing and create different profiles, like aerobic and anaerobic fermentation.
 Every step is monitored and controlled on PH and temperature.
 The fermentation times vary from 12 up to 72 hours.

-In Brazil it is not uncommon to see larger farms succeed in making specialty coffee efficiently.
-The family is focussed on production and procession although the quantity produced on Do Salto could aspire to export ambitions.
-The larger volumes are traded succesfully based on day prices in cooperation with local cooperatives.
-Together with the youngest of family, Otávio, The Coffee Quest is exploring the seperation of high quality coffee finding a market for their more expirimental micro lots.
-We contribute in providing quality feedback and pay a quality premium accordingly.
+In Brazil, it is not uncommon to see large farms succeeding in making specialty coffee efficiently.
+The family is focused on production and procession although the quantity produced on Do Salto could aspire to export ambitions.
+The larger volumes are traded successfully based on day prices in cooperation with local cooperatives.
+Together with the youngest of the family, Otávio, The Coffee Quest is exploring the separation of high-quality coffee to find a market for their more expirimental micro lots.
+We contribute to providing quality feedback and pay a quality premium accordingly.

 Climate change is influencing the current outlook for farmers.
 Higher temperatures in day time and frost at night are affecting the quality of the coffee.
 The family recognizes the change and wants to take care of the environment.
 The native forests and springs on the farm are preserved, and the water used for processing is given back to the ecosystem, treated and filtered.
 Pest control is done following the updated recommendations from the agronomist.
 The preventive treatments to limit the use of pesticides.
 All this hard work resulted in the certification by Rainforest Alliance for more than 15 years.